yarml/HeliumOS/README.md

   * `pyscripts/` Python scripts used by the build system.
   * `shscripts` Shell scripts used by the buildsystem
   * `IDE` Pre-made configurations for some IDEs
-  * `templates/` Files used by the build system to generate other files.

 Documentation for the buildsystem can be found here [Buildsystem].